grafana/alloy/docs/sources/reference/cli/run.md

 ## Configuration conversion (beta)

 When you use the `--config.format` command-line argument with a value other than `alloy`, {{< param "PRODUCT_ROOT_NAME" >}} converts the configuration file from the source format to River and immediately starts running with the new configuration.
-This conversion uses the converter API described in the [grafana-alloy convert][] docs.
+This conversion uses the converter API described in the [alloy convert][] docs.

 If you include the `--config.bypass-conversion-errors` command-line argument,
 {{< param "PRODUCT_NAME" >}} will ignore any errors from the converter.
 Use this argument